salvadordata/salvadordata/README.md

-Here’s a more engaging and professional GitHub About section for you:

 👋 Hello there!
 I’m Salvador Dada (@salvadordata)

 I’m a passionate tech enthusiast with a growing interest in cybersecurity, embedded systems, and creative coding projects.
 Currently, I’m enrolled in Nucamp’s Cybersecurity Specialization Bootcamp, diving deep into the foundations of digital security and ethical hacking.